-Certain protection functions (such as impedance or directional overcurrent) use the device's measured current and voltage to determine whether the electrical network fault appears to be inside the protected area.
+Some protection functions (such as directional overcurrent) use the device's measured current and voltage to determine whether the electrical network fault appears to be inside the protected area.
 The determination is made by comparing the angle between the operating quantity (zone/tripping area) and the actual measured quantity.
 The function then produces an output when the required terms are met.

 In close-in faults the system voltage on the secondary side may fall down to a few volts or close to nothing.
 In such cases, when the measured voltage is absent, the fault direction cannot be solved.
-As backup, non-directional protection can be used for tripping, but in such cases the selectivity of the network will reduce.
+As a backup, non-directional protection can be used for tripping, but in such cases the selectivity of the network will be reduced.
 However, an angle memory for voltage can be used to prevent this from happening.
 An adjustable voltage level with pre-fault voltage angles can be used as a reference for fault direction and/or distance.
 The reference can be set manually for duration.
-Thanks to the configurable voltage memory even time-delayed backup tripping can be initiated.
+Configurable voltage memory enables even time-delayed backup tripping to be initiated.